What will you dig up with the new Archeology Profession?

 Dig sites appear as tiny shovels on the World Map (not the mini-map) after Archaeology has been trained.
 There will always be exactly four dig sites on each continent and these sites will not change until they are dug out.
 Players will only be shown sites in zones that reflect their current level or lower.

-difficult than expected especially for lower level players since the dig sites appear to be race specific.
+The point of Archaeology is of course to unearth various artifacts from several different races.
+This could however, turn out to be more difficult than expected especially for lower level players since the dig sites appear to be race specific.
 This means some race’s artifacts are only available on certain continents.
 A great example of this are Draenei artifacts which can only be found in Outland.
 So until you reach the minimum character and Archaeology level you will not be able to collect these specific artifacts.

 The upside to making Archaeology a more “casual” profession is that Blizzard has decided to make each dig site player specific.
 Meaning there is literally no competition for dig sites and each player’s dig sites will be ready and waiting for them when they have the time to explore them as other players will be searching in different locations only viewable by them.